Oweis-Nd/alx-system_engineering-devops/0x00-shell_basics/README.md

 Why?
 ls -la .. this list all files even the ones with name beginning with a period charater, that are hidden in the currentdirectory and the parent of the working directory in long format
 Why?
+file /tmp/iamafile this print the type of the named Why?